 Roadmap Response Framework

-The UW team—alongside EWB volunteers and UNDP country offices—has developed an operational workflow that facilitates a rapid response needs assessment of a country’s healthcare system and the implementation of the technical instruments.
-This includes:
+The UW team—alongside EWB volunteers & UNDP country offices—developed an operational workflow that facilitated a rapid response needs assessment of a country’s healthcare system and the implementation of technical instruments.
+This included:

 - Understanding the country’s COVID-19 context

 - Identifying the needs of hospitals and other healthcare facilities

 - Researching solutions